Registration Examination: Repeat Attempts

-If you are writing an exam with a limited number of attempts and you haven’t passed the exam after three attempts, then your application to the College will be reviewed by the Registration Committee.
-The Committee will consider if there are any extenuating circumstances that might give the College reason to annul the results of one or more of your unsuccessful attempts.
+If you are writing an exam with a limited number of attempts and you haven’t passed the exam after three attempts, then your application to the College of Nurses of Ontario (CNO) will be reviewed by the Registration Committee.
+The Committee will consider if there are any extenuating circumstances that might give CNO reason to annul the results of one or more of your unsuccessful attempts.

 Examples of extenuating circumstances the committee might consider are: